-The participant information form must be completed by project participants (students, faculty, post-docs, staff) as soon as they are identified as part of the NM SMART Grid Center.
+The team member information form must be completed by project members (students, faculty, post-docs, staff) as soon as they are identified as part of the NM SMART Grid Center.

 Throughout the year, additional information about project progress will be collected, including presentations, publications, proposals submitted, grants received, collaborations, patents, honors and awards, other research products, and external engagements.

 If your work has been supported by NM EPSCoR/NM SMART Grid Center, use the following acknowledgment in publications and presentations: